rodloboz/physics/NOTES.md

 ## Counting

-Elixir doesn't have loops, but we can use pattern matching and function arity to achieve similar results:
+Elixir doesn't have loops, but we can use pattern matching and function arity to achieve similar results.

+This is called head/tail recursion:

 ```
 planets = [